asjadnaqvi/stata-delaunay-voronoi/README.md

 ## Versions

+### 1.11 (05 Mar 2022)

+Minor update:

+*   The input options x and y have been flipped to conform with Stata conventions.
+*   Exporting the geometry back to Stata is now faster.
+*   Some error messages added.
+Package check for `gtools` added.

 ### 1.10 (01 Mar 2022)

-Major update with several bug fixes and added features.
+Major update with several bug fixes and added features:

 *   Triangles being missed in triangulation fixed
 *   Voronoi rays fixed